Sean Tilley

 The main intent behind the project is to help existing communities and organizations get onto the Fediverse, and have some curation capabilities.
 Ideally, it can be used to get a large amount of people and accounts onto the network with minimal friction.

-Sean Tilley@lemmy.worldto Technology@lemmy.world•Giving Up on Element & Matrix.orgEnglish27·5 days agoI always liked the concept of Matrix, and still actively use it, but there’s some serious jank.
+Sean Tilley@lemmy.worldto Technology@lemmy.world•Giving Up on Element & Matrix.orgEnglish27·2 months agoI always liked the concept of Matrix, and still actively use it, but there’s some serious jank.
 Synapse is generally bloated and not fun to run an instance, Dendrite is perpetually in Beta, and the clients themselves range from adequate to awful.
 The default Element client on Android is so broken for me that I’m forced to use Element X, because I can’t even log in with Element.

 It’s disappointing, but there’s a ton of issues that aren’t so easy to resolve.
 New Vector and the Element Foundation are basically two separate entities that have some kind of hard split between them, neither of which seems to have the money necessary to support comprehensive development.
 The protocol is said to be bloated and overtly complex, and trying to develop a client or a server implementation is something of a nightmare.